LeonardoWjq/LeonardoWjq.github.io/_pages/about.md

 🎉 News
 ======
+- **May 2024** I participated in the first AI-SCORE summer school and had so much fun!
 - **Aug.
 2023** I joined UVA as a Ph.D. student in computer science!
 - **Aug.
 2023** I attended [CoG 2023](https://2023.ieee-cog.org/) and presented our work *Deep Dive on Checkers Endgame Data*.
 Boston is amazing!
 - **June 2023** I defended my [master's thesis](https://era.library.ualberta.ca/items/66c60c35-8163-4ac5-a9a2-3412398dbe1d)!
 I cannot thank my supervisors Martin and Jonathan enough for their support.